thinkful-ei23/bandara-charutha-project1/README.md

-'Hello my name is Charutha'
+'Hello my name is Charutha and Jacob'